msyamkumar/cs220-f21-projects/lab-p9/README.md

 ```python
 dict(sorted(decade_dict.items(), key = lambda d: d[1]))
 ```
-Refer to your Function References (or Iterators) lecture notes for more explanation of how lambda functions work.
+Refer to your Function References (or Iterators and comprehensions) lecture notes for more explanation of how lambda functions work.

 ## Sorting a List of Dictionaries by any key